nicolas-cusan/destyle.css/Readme.md

 ### Recommended

-Add your base font and color styles to the `body` element in your stylesheet, all other elements will inherit the style from the body.
+Add your base font and color styles to the `body` element in your stylesheet, all other elements will inherit the style from the body. add style to body by three method
+a) Inline
+b) internal
+c) External
 ```css
 /* app.css */